How Much to Hang a Door?

 How to Paint and Oil a Door

 After a while, your doors may begin to look shabby.
-By repainting or oiling your doors, you keep them looking presentable and help to protect them becoming dry and brittle, which can lead to damage.
+By repainting or oiling your doors, you keep them looking presentable and help to protect them from becoming dry and brittle, which can lead to damage.
 Door oil can cost as little as £15 for 750ml, with durable paint or gloss from £10 per 750ml.

 How to Fix Latch Issues

 You may find that your door latches begin to stick or that your doors no longer close properly.
-More often than not, this is because the door itself has shifted and the latch and strike plate are no longer properly aligned.
+More often than not, this is because the door itself has shifted, and the latch and strike plate are no longer properly aligned.

 You may be able to fix this by tightening the door hinges or adjusting the strike plate positioning.
 Alternatively, you may wish to purchase a new latch for the door, which can cost as little as £1 from large DIY stores.